bucketsio/buckets/docs/config.md

 The URL segment at which the server will serve the Buckets [API](../api/).

+### buildsPath _'./builds'_

+The file to where builds are stored (Buckets will look for a "staging" directory here, the others are created on the fly).
+This is going to be better.

 ### cloudinary `CLOUDINARY_URL`

 The connection URL for [Cloudinary](http://cloudinary.com/).
 Set up for default Heroku installation.